Cart

 • The mark is prohibited in the jurisdiction

-What rights does a trademark owner gain by registering their trademark?
+What rights does a trademark owner gain by registering their trademark in Canada?

 Yes.
 When you have a registered trademark, you gain the following rights: